dynatrace-oss/dynatrace-metric-utils-go/README.md

 ### Common constants

 The library also provides constants that might be helpful in the projects consuming this library.
-The default OneAgent endpoint is an example: Every exporter using this library will likely provide a way to export to the default OneAgent endpoint.
-Instead of coding the URL into each of these projects, it is provided here in one place.

 To access the constants, call the respective methods from the `apiconstants` package: